 Beginner Water Lesson – This is typically a two to three hour lesson that will introduce you to piloting a large traction kite, then let you get into the water with that kite and body drag for the first time.
 Depending on how quickly you pick this up, you may also get your first attempt at getting on the board.
 This lesson normally runs between $250 and $350.
 After this lesson, depending on your comfort level, you may be ready to buy your own gear (see our JV article on buying gear) and rig your own kite (see our JV article on rigging your gear).

-Body Dragging Practice – This time practice will teach you to feel comfortable and confident piloting your kite and get you ready to try out the waterstart.
-See out JV article on body dragging.
+Launching & Body Dragging Practice – This time practice will teach you to feel comfortable and confident piloting your kite and get you ready to try out the waterstart.
+See out JV article on launching and body dragging.

 Board and Kite Skills – Now you are up and riding, or are ready to get up and ride, you will be working on developing the board and kite skills you’ll need to move to the next level.
 See our board skills and kite skills article in the JV Notebook.
 You will also need to learn to re-launch your kite consistently.
 See our water re-launch article.

 Upwind Skills – Now that you are up and riding, staying upwind will be your first hurdle.
 Being able to effectively stay upwind is one of the prerequisites for graduating the JV team and tackling the tricks in the varsity section.
 See our JV article on upwind skills.